HOW TO APPLY

 The Program does not accept hard copy applications via regular mail, fax nor electronic copies via email.

 Residency candidates must be graduates of medical schools in the United States or Canada accredited by the Liaison Committee on Medical Education or be a graduate of a foreign medical school acceptable to the American Board of Pathology and hold an ECFMG certificate.

 All applicants should have USMLE Step I and Step II (CK) scores of >= 220 or COMLEX scores of 90 and above.
 All Step exams, including Step 2 (CS) must be passed on the first attempt.

-Letters of Reference (3) and interviews are required.
+Letters of Reference (3) and in-person interviews are required.
 Letters should include information regarding the candidate's pathology experience if possible.

 Applications must be received by November 30, 2016 for appointments beginning July 1, 2017.